tessalt/coffeescriptbook/book.md

   genre: "Science Fiction"
 ```

-You can store any kind of data in an object's properties:
+You can store any kind of data in an object's properties, including arrays and booleans:

 ```
 book =
   pages: 256
   genres: ["Science Fiction", "Satire"]
+  fiction: true
 ```

 You can even store another object inside a property: